daniyalsh1/road_distance_project/README.md

 This project provides a Python-based solution to calculate distances between cities using various geolocation APIs.
 It is designed to integrate with Django and includes models for storing city and province data.

+Road Distance Calculator is a free and open-source tool for calculating distances between cities using multiple geolocation APIs (such as OpenCage and OpenRouteService).
+This project is optimized for use in Iran and offers high accuracy compared to other free services.

+Key Features:
+  ✅ High accuracy compared to other free alternatives ✅ Fully functional in Iran
+  ✅ Easy integration with Django projects

 Features:

   Retrieve distance between two cities